Complaints and Dispute Resolution Policy

 Complaints can be made in writing (letter or email) or verbally (telephone or personal representation).
 Complaints might be made by any person, not necessarily only actual customers of the Company.
 Complaints must be resolved as expeditiously as possible.

 - treated with respect and provided with all documentation and evidence in support of their concerns;

-- informed of the complaints handling process, including the avenues for further review of decisions such as the EDR scheme; and
+- informed of the complaints handling process, including the avenues for further review; and

 - informed of decisions and the reasons for those decisions.